 The number of features an ecommerce solution provides speaks volumes.
 To have a successful shopping site, you need more than basic functionality, it’s crucial to find a platform that offers flexibility and advanced customization options.
 Luckily, both WooCommerce and Magento come with a large diversity of features to start an online store that drives sales.

 Magento is considered to be a corporate-level ecommerce solution and offers a great set of out-of-box features.
-Magento gives you an opportunity to build a complex and feature-rich store tailored to your specific business needs.
+Magento allows you to build a complex and feature-rich store tailored to your specific business needs.
 Here are the key Magento 2 features for online store:

 WooCommerce provides a basic number of features that are suitable for small stores with a limited set of needs.
 Here are the key WooCommerce features for online store: